mvsoom/gedankenpolizei/JURY.md

 TODO

+Can change `gemini.location` in `config.yaml` file for faster speed.

 ## Additional information

 I used Python 3.10.12 with Ubuntu 22.04.4 LTS on a HP EliteBook 850 G5.
 For the LLM I used Gemini Flash 1.5 with safety turned off and maxed out RPM at 1000.